Peter B. Kaplan, 79, Daredevil Photographer From on High, Dies

 Sign up for Breaking News

-Sign as much as acquiring an email from The New York Times as quickly as around news breaks around the arena.
+Sign as much as acquiring an email from The New York Times as quickly as news breaks around the arena.

 SIGN UP